hyperledger/fabric/docs/source/upgrade_to_newest_version.md

 ### Prior to upgrading peer nodes

+It is important to ensure chaincode utilizes good practices consistent with v2.x prior to upgrading nodes and enabling the new chaincode lifecycle.
+Consider updating chaincode based on the below guidelines prior to upgrading nodes.

 #### Chaincode shim changes (Go chaincode only)

 The v2.x `ccenv` image that is used to build Go chaincodes no longer automatically vendors the Go chaincode shim dependency like the v1.4 `ccenv` image did.